recommend-games/blog/content/posts/sdj_2021_3/index.md

 {{< img src="312484" size="x300" alt="Lost Ruins of Arnak" >}}

-{{% game 312484 %}}Arnak{{% /game %}} certainly is a fan favourite (currently #65 on BGG) – choosing this game could make the skeptical crowd on the 'geek very happy.
+{{% game 312484 %}}Arnak{{% /game %}} certainly is a fan favourite (currently #63 on BGG, and climbing) – choosing this game could make the skeptical crowd on the 'geek very happy.
 Probably unsurprisingly, it's also by far the most selected option in the poll.
 The game does come with a broadly appealing theme, a successful merging of two evergreen mechanics (*deck building* and *worker placement*), and great development work that makes playing the game very intuitive.

 It *is* on the pretty heavy side for the award though.
 There's a lot going on in terms of different tiles, tracks, effects… If a {{% kdj %}}Kennerspiel{{% /kdj %}} is meant to be *one* step up, this game might really be *two* steps.